Archibald Goldie (meteorologist): Life

-He was born in .. the son of Rev Andrew Goldie (1854-1933), minister of Glenisla, and his wife, Isabella Robertson.
+He was born in Glenisha, Angus, Scotland, the son of Rev Andrew Goldie (1854-1933), minister, and his wife, Isabella Robertson.
 He studied at Harris Academy in Dundee.
 He then was awarded a place at Cambridge University graduating MA in 1913.
 He immediately began training as a weather forecaster, training first at Falmouth Observatory.

 He was elected a Fellow of the Royal Society of Edinburgh in 1925, his proposers including Sir Ernest Wedderburn.
 He served as Vice President of the Society from 1953 to 1956.
 St Andrews University awarded him a doctorate in 1936 (DSc).
 In 1951 he was awarded a Commander of the Order of the British Empire (CBE) for service in the Meteorological Office.

 Through the 1950s he served on the government’s Atmospheric Pollution Committee which brought around the evolution of the Clean Air Act and various early atmospheric pollution controls, largely aimed at eliminating smog.

 He died in Edinburgh on 24 January 1964.
 He is buried with his parents and first wife in the Grange Cemetery on the east side of the south-west extension.

 The Journal of the Royal Meteorological Society published his obituary in July 1964.